-(11) The likelihood a party will allow the child frequent, meaningful, and continuing contact with the other parent or non-parental custodian, except that the court shall not consider this likelihood if there is a specific finding in a final order after a full judicial adversarial hearing that the other parent or non-parental custodian engaged in domestic violence and/or child abuse, as defined in §48-27-202 and §49-1-201 of this code, against the party or a child and that a continuing relationship with the other parent will endanger the health or safety of either that party or the child.

-(f) The abandonment of the family residence by a custodial party shall not be considered where said party was physically harmed or was seriously threatened with physical harm by his or her spouse, when such harm or threat of harm was causally related to the abandonment.
+- (8) The extent to which the child has been cared for, nurtured, and supported by any non-parental custodian; - (9) The intent of the parent or parents in placing the child with a non-parental custodian; - (10) The circumstances under which the child was placed or allowed to remain in the custody of a non-parental custodian, including whether the parent now seeking custody was previously prevented from doing so as a result of parental alienation by the other parent, or the result of domestic violence as defined in §48-27-202 of this code and whether the child was placed with a non-parental custodian to allow the parent now seeking custody to seek employment, work, or attend school; and - with the other parent or non-parental custodian, except that the court shall not consider this likelihood if there is a specific finding in a final order after a full judicial adversarial hearing that the other parent or non-parental custodian engaged in domestic violence and/or child abuse, as defined in §48-27-202 and §49-1-201 of this code, against the party or a child and that a continuing relationship with the other parent will endanger the health or safety of either that party or the child. - (d) The abandonment of the family residence by a custodial party shall not be considered where said party was physically harmed or was seriously threatened with physical harm by his or her spouse, when such harm or threat of harm was causally related to the abandonment.

-(g) If the court grants custody to a non-parental custodian, the non-parental custodian shall have legal custody under the laws of West Virginia.
+61 (e) If the court grants custody to a non-parental custodian, the non-parental custodian 62 shall have legal custody under the laws of West Virginia.